iamsamwen/strapi-plugin-pfapi/README.md

 ## EJS for text and richtext fields

-We can use EJS to customize String fields in the json object you see in the api response.
+We can use EJS to customize String fields in the api response json object.

 For examples: